 - Olive oil: Extra virgin olive oil is high in polyphenols, which have been shown to reduce inflammation

-- Sesame oil: The antioxidant found in sesame oil is called sesamin, which has strong anti-inflammatory properties
+- Sesame oil: Moreover, the antioxidant found in sesame oil is called sesamin, which has strong anti-inflammatory properties

 - Ginger: One study in the Journal of Medicinal Food found that ginger fought pain and inflammation in a method similar to that of nonsteroidal anti-inflammatory drugs (NSAIDs)

-- Turmeric: The active ingredient in turmeric is curcumin, which is a powerful antioxidant with anti-inflammatory properties
+- Turmeric: Moreover, the active ingredient in turmeric is curcumin, which is a powerful antioxidant with anti-inflammatory properties

 Some people with certain conditions may find that several of the allowable foods with higher carbohydrate content still cause inflammation.
 In that case, those individuals will need to eliminate the foods on the list with higher carbohydrates and stick to the other acceptable foods.